ircv3/ircv3-specifications/extensions/multiline.md

 * Clients MUST NOT send blank lines with the `draft/multiline-concat` tag.
 * Clients MUST NOT send messages consisting entirely of blank lines.

-Clients MUST NOT send messages other than PRIVMSG while a multiline batch is open.

 ### Fallback

 When delivering multiline batches to clients that have not negotiated the multiline capability, servers MUST deliver the component messages without using a multiline BATCH.